Skip to main content

 1: /dev/sdd, STORAGE_MEDIUM_SSD

-The Type: PX-StoreV2 output shows that your pod is using the PX-StoreV2 datastore.
+The output Type: PX-StoreV2 ensures that the pod uses the PX-StoreV2 datastore.

 Verify pxctl cluster provision status